Complementary, Alternative, or Integrative Health: What’s In a Name?

 - For more information, see NCCIH’s fact sheet on cancer.

 According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, 17.7 percent of American adults had used a dietary supplement other than vitamins and minerals in the past year.
 These products were the most popular complementary health approach in the survey.
 (See chart.)
-The most commonly used natural product was fish oil.
+The most commonly used nonvitamin, nonmineral dietary supplement was fish oil.

-Other mind and body practices include acupuncture, relaxation techniques (such as breathing exercises, guided imagery, and progressive muscle relaxation), tai chi, qi gong, hypnotherapy, Feldenkrais method, Alexander technique, Pilates, Rolfing Structural Integration, and Trager psychophysical integration.
+Other psychological and physical approaches include relaxation techniques (such as breathing exercises and guided imagery), qi gong, hypnotherapy, Feldenkrais method, Alexander technique, Pilates, Rolfing Structural Integration, and Trager psychophysical integration.

-The amount of research on mind and body approaches varies widely depending on the practice.
-For example, researchers have done many studies on acupuncture, yoga, spinal manipulation, and meditation, but there have been fewer studies on some other practices.
+The amount of research on psychological and physical approaches varies widely depending on the practice.
+For example, researchers have done many studies on acupuncture, yoga, spinal manipulation, and meditation, but there have been fewer studies on some other approaches.

 NCCIH is the Federal Government’s lead agency for scientific research on complementary and integrative health approaches.